effelow/flo-in-dk.com/README.md

 ## Deployment

-The Github Actions listens on push events to the master branch.
+Since it is a one person project, the Github Actions is triggered on push events to the master branch.
 So any commit to `master` will able the latest changes to the production blog.
 ```console
 $ git add .; git commit -m "test deploy"; git push
 ```

-Please also see the deployment of the infrastructure in the [infrastructure-code].
+For the deployement of the infrastructure, please note the [infrastructure-code] section.

 ## Future Work